-The Year Abroad is an essential part of your degree programme and a formal requirement for admission to the FHS.
 Upon your return from your Year Abroad, the programme continues at the Third-Year level, rather than where you left off at the end of the First Year.
 For this reason, sufficient attendance at classes during your Year Abroad is essential.

 It is important to note that the teaching methods in your year abroad institution may differ from the teaching at Oxford.
 The year abroad is a valuable experience, and it will be almost impossible to compensate for the Year Abroad in terms of class attendance and personal experiences with the culture(s) of study once you are back in Oxford.

 Attendance is monitored by the Faculty, and we expect at least 70% attendance unless permission has been granted by the Faculty and College.
 This attendance requirement takes into account minor illnesses that a student may experience during the year.
 If you are ill and cannot attend at least 70% of class hours, you should provide medical certificates and contact the Faculty and College for advice.
 Year Abroad institutions are required to send the Faculty a student's attendance record at the end of each term/semester.
-The Year

-Abroad Coordinators will then monitor the attendance record and let the Faculty know when a student is in danger of not meeting the 70% requirement.
+The Year Abroad Coordinators will then monitor the attendance record and let the Faculty know when a student is in danger of not meeting the 70% requirement.

-The attendance requirement is only for class attendance at the Year Abroad institution.
+The attendance requirement refers only to class attendance at the Year Abroad institution.
 At the same time, in order to enhance learning experiences, the Faculty encourages all students to spend more time in the country or region beyond just class attendance to immerse themselves in the culture of the country or region they are visiting.